 2.8.3.2 In this respect, some essential questions include:

 a.
 How can 5G promote sustainable development?
-What are some of the key uses/application of 5G technologies that can drive adoption?
+What are some of the key uses/applications of 5G technologies that can drive adoption?
 What are the main challenges relating to deployment of such technologies?

 b.
 What can policy-makers and other stakeholders do to develop policies and strategies that support effective solutions, including existing deployments and new 5G deployments, to provide benefit and access to all?